Board of Directors Meeting Minutes

 Geralyn Dreyfous, Board Secretary

 Geralyn White Dreyfous began her career at the Kennedy School of Government at Harvard University as a special assistant to Dean Graham Allison.
-In this capacity, she helped raise $22M for three new public policy initiatives, The Taubman Center for State and Local Government, The Weiner Center for Social Policy, and Marvin Kalb’s Meet the Candidates, Press and Politics Initiative.
+In this capacity, she helped raise $22M for three new public policy initiatives: The Taubman Center for State and Local Government, The Weiner Center for Social Policy, and Marvin Kalb’s Meet the Candidates, Press and Politics Initiative.
 While working at the Kennedy School she began exploring the unique relationship between philanthropy, non-governmental organizations and social innovation.

 In 1992 Geralyn was awarded a Lyndhurst Prize for her work in philanthropy.
 The prize, modeled after the MacArthur award, was a three-year “no strings attached” grant of $40,000.
 Geralyn used that grant to be trained as an Outward Bound instructor, and teach with Robert Coles at Harvard University.
 In 1994 she left TPI, taking two private foundation clients and began devoting half of her time to working with Dr. Robert Coles on establishing a Center for Community Service and Documentary Studies.
 This work was the precursor to what is now the Center for Documentary Studies at Duke University, which birthed DoubleTake Magazine and the DoubleTake Film Festival.